-- 1. Extinguish any open flames, pilot lights and all smoking materials. - the container valve(s) or propane supply connection. - Open doors and other ventilating openings. - 5.
+- Extinguish any open flames, pilot 1. lights and all smoking materials. - 2.
+Shut off the propane supply at the container valve(s) or propane supply connection. - 4.
+Open doors and other ventilating openings. - 5.
 Leave the area until odor clears. - 6.
 Have the propane system checked and leakage source corrected before using again.

-Ignition of flammable vapors could lead to a fire or explosion and result death of serious
+Ignition of flammable vapors could lead to a fire or explosion and result death of serious injury.